Supplemental Nutrition Assistance Program (SNAP) & Women, Infants and Children (WIC)

 Child Care Development Funds (CCDF)

 The Child Care Development Block Grant (CCDBG) program provides subsidies for low-income families needing child care.
 Child care centers receiving CCDF though these subsidies are not required to provide diapers.
 Indeed, most child care programs require parents to provide their own diapers.
 States may use CCDBG moneys for diapers, but the CCDBG program is so underfunded with so many mandates that for most states, the funds are expended by paying for salaries, facilities, and quality improvement programs.
-Indeed, in many states, enrollment is down, not because there aren’t enough children who need child care, but because the CCDBG for the state does not cover the need.
+Indeed, in most states, the CCDBG funds for the state does not cover the need.